 07.13 Operational Readiness Inspection.
 An operating license will not be issued until the Commission verifies through inspection that construction of the facility has been substantially completed in conformity with the requirements of the CP.
 An operational readiness inspection is a tool to provide input for NRC decisions regarding the operational readiness of licensee programs or processes that might not have been implemented during construction, but that will be needed for safe operation of the NPUF.
 In making a decision on whether to allow operations, NRC senior management considers the state of readiness of facility operation based on the results of the operational readiness inspection.
 Specific programs and processes to be inspected will vary depending on the commitments in the specific NPUF licensing documents.
 Existing IPs for operating facilities may be used to inform operational readiness inspections.

-Previously identified inspection findings are also considered during the decision-making process, so operational readiness inspections should include an evaluation of outstanding inspection items and significant licensee identified items requiring corrective action.
+Previously identified inspection findings and applicable licensee corrective actions are also considered during the decision-making process, so operational readiness inspections should include an evaluation of outstanding inspection items and significant licensee identified items requiring corrective action.

 Operational readiness inspections should also include a status of planned SSC, QA, and pre-operational inspections.
 The operational readiness inspection should identify whether all planned inspections have been completed or whether additional inspections need to be performed in order to complete the NPUF CIP.
 If all planned inspections have been completed, the operational readiness inspection report will serve as notification from Region II to NRO and NRR that the CIP has been completed.
 If additional planned inspections need to be performed, the IR will note this situation, and a separate notification of CIP completion will be documented by Region II once all planned inspections have been completed.
 Completion of the CIP does not mean that Region II will stop inspecting NPUF activities.
 It means that all required inspections to meet the minimum requirements of this IMC have been completed.
 Additional inspections may be performed to ensure continued compliance to programmatic and SSC related requirements.